SLieve/technicalgrimoire/_generators/petgenerator.md

   Generate weird pets for your players.
 ---

+## IT'S NOT DONE, OH GOD!
+DON'T LOOK!

 These are brave and true creatures who have dedicated themselves to their owners.
 They are always doing their best; they cannot lie, deceive or betray.
 Treat them well, and you'll have a loyal companion even in the darkest of places.

-*This tool is still in development.*

 <details>
   <summary>OSR Pet Rules (Click to Expand)</summary>